elchininet/postcss-rtlcss/README.md

 }
 ```

-So, the generated code will be:
+So, using the `override` method the generated code will be:

 ```css
 .test1 {